Dingpu metro station

 Dingpu station is a subway station of Taipei Metro.
 This station is a 2 km extension to and the western terminus of the Bannan line.
 Dingpu station is located in Tucheng District, New Taipei City.

 Construction began in January 2010 and commercial service was scheduled to begin in 2013.
 Commercial service was scheduled to begin in 2014, but was pushed back to 6 July 2015.
 It will be the eastern terminus for the New Taipei Metro Sanying line in 2025.

 Station layout

 The four-level, underground station with island platforms.
 It is 292 meters in length and 21 meters in width, and it has adopted the cut-and-cover method for construction.
 Four exits are built.
 It is located beneath Lane 118 and 52 on Zhongyang Rd.

 It is currently the southernmost station in the Taipei Metro.
-It is a planned transfer station with the Sanying Line (as an elevated station).
+It will be a transfer station with the Sanying Line (as an elevated station).